Close up image of a Ranger in uniform standing on the beach looking out at the ocean banner image

 After hours emergencies

-Outside of business hours, Rangers are available for emergency matters only.
+Outside of business hours, rangers are available for emergency matters only.
 Emergencies include public health and safety issues such as stock on public roads and serious dog attacks.

 For all after hours emergencies, phone: